-- Introduction to "Health and Safety" at work - The human, social, economic and legal aspects of S & ST - The mechanisms and the origins of a work accident - Preparation for the industrial internship and future jobs: Discovering the "world of business" by participating in an employment fair organized by the management department and Industrial Relations department.
+- Introduction to "Health and Safety" at work - The human, social, economic and legal aspects of S & ST - The mechanisms and the origins of a work accident - " Chemical Engineering M. Eng degree" Syllabus 2022-2023(Class of 2025)

+- Preparation for the industrial internship and future jobs: Discovering the "world of business" by participating in an employment fair organized by the management department and Industrial Relations department.
 Students discover the world of business through panels and meetings with many industrialists.